 6 nights at 3-star hotels, all breakfasts, trail snacks, 5 dinners, guided runs daily, all transfers to and from trailheads.

 The Swiss Alps could be considered the home of trail running.
 Mountain runners have been weaving their way along alp paths for decades, and are exalted here.
 Be prepared to be greeted with an “Allez-Allez!” or an “Hop Hop!” when you run by local farmers.
 With a fantastic network of trail and huts and a long history and appreciation of mountain running, the region is a trail runner’s dream.

 The Eiger Ultra race series is just six years old, but already it quickly fills to capacity.
 It’s understandable why – consisting of a 16-km, 35-km, 51-km, and an epic 101-km course, the series offers something for everyone, with unrivaled mountain scenery on highly runnable trails.
-Run the Alps reserves entries for our clients.
+Run the Alps reserves entries for our guests, available at an additional cost.
 There’s a distance for every level for those who want to try a European trail race.

 Our week includes four nights, with two days of trail running in and around the car-free mountain village of Mürren, with alp pastures and huts easily within our reach.
 Then, it’s on to nearby Grindelwald, literally at the base of the famed North Face of the Eiger.
 We’ll run through some of the most scenic terrain Switzerland’s Bernese Oberland has to offer.
 Saturday is race day, as trail runners from around Europe converge on Grindelwald.
 You can participate in a race, or simply hike and run to cheer our crew on!